 This is a location for discussion of Symbolic Logic.
 Comments may range from general review and evaluation of the text, to details of presentation.
 We can talk about logic too.
-Submissions are moderated just for relevance, not substance.
-You may either submit a post of your own or add comments to another.
+Submissions are moderated quickly (within a day), mainly to weed out spam.
+You may submit a post of your own or add comments to another.
 If you require special symbols, \LaTeX code may be inserted between the markers [latex] . . . [/latex] — to start with this, see LaTeX Typing (you see the compiled result only when posted).